 Green cleaning is when you do not use any harmful chemicals or abrasive products to clean your home.
 Did you know you could have bleach quality clean floors without having to endure the harsh odor and harmful toxins contained in bleach?
-With green cleansers you don’t have to put harmful toxins into your home or the environment, this this sounds like a win-win situation!
+With green cleansers you don’t have to put harmful toxins into your home or the environment, which is a win-win situation!

 But how do I make these green cleansers?

-These recipes are easier than baking sugar cookies!
 You just need to purchase the right ingredients.
-I’ve included a few clever recipes below.
+Here are a few green recipes below: